 Pu Muen Assamica Green is a fully organic green tea from Pu Muen Mountain in northern Thailand.
 It is made from plantation-grown endemic assamica tea plants.
 This yields a complex tea that is most unusual in flavour and is slightly more akin to a white tea.
 We also refer to this tea as Cha Doi Kio, which means mountain green tea.
 This current batch is from April 2019 harvest.
+We also sell a black version of this tea.

 This Pu Muen Assamica Green tea is grown at an altitude of approximately 1,100 metres at Doi Pu Muen, near Fang in Chiang Mai Province.
 The tea plantation is close to the border with Myanmar and is surrounded by Doi Pha Hom Pok National Park.
 It was planted by King Bhumibol Adulyadej in the 1970’s in order to better the lives of hill tribes by providing and supporting sustainable agriculture.
 The plantation was created to replace poppy fields that previously sustained many hill tribes in northern Thailand.